BACKING UP YOUR COMPUTER FILES

 If you routinely store files on your local hard drive (C:), you have several excellent choices for a backup location.
-These include your Smith network drive (H:), writeable CD-ROMs, jump drives (also called "flash drives"), and DVDs.
+These include your Smith network drive (H:), jump drives (also called "flash drives") and unlimited storage on Google Drive.

 Using your network (H:) drive